About This Course

 For courses that are in the rounds system (Irish and EU applicants), please check the rounds closing dates here.

 Please use our web enquiry form to contact us.

 Additional Requirements (All Applicants)

-All applicants must supply the names and contact details (address, email address and phone number) for two referees, during the selection process (one an academic source and the other from a (either voluntary or paid), who may be contacted by the School of Applied Psychology, UCC
+All applicants must supply the names and contact details (address, email address and phone number) for two referees, (one an academic source and the other from a (either voluntary or paid), who may be contacted by the School of Applied Psychology, UCC, during the selection process

 Some shortlisted Applicants may be interviewed during selection.

-The closing date for non-EU applications is 3rd April 2018Apply Now
+The closing date for non-EU applications is 1 March 2019 - Applications closedApply Now